Progr3ss/language-translation/README.md

-in a sequence to sequence network for English to French translation (on a simple dataset)
+Train a sequence to sequence network for English to French translation (on a simple dataset)